KLAA (AM): Sports

 In 2006–07, the station assumed the broadcast rights for the Anaheim Ducks of the National Hockey League.
 That team went on to win the Stanley Cup in June 2007.
-The partnership extended until the 2021–22 season; the next season, Ducks broadcasts would move to a team-focused online radio station, Ducks Stream, available via TuneIn.
+The partnership extended until the 2021–22 season; the next season, the Ducks chose to move their audio broadcasts exclusively to a team-focused online radio station, Ducks Stream, available via TuneIn, becoming the last California-based NHL to do so after the Los Angeles Kings and San Jose Sharks moved their broadcasts to online-only in 2018 and 2022, respectively,though the former has since returned to broadcast radio via KSPN for a reduced schedule of broadcasts.

 In October 2007, the Angels announced that KLAA would carry Angels games in English starting with the 2008 season.
 Some Angels games had already been aired in English, the first of which was on September 16, 2006.
 The station aired the team's Saturday games during September and October when KSPN, the flagship from 2003 to 2007, carried USC Trojans football.
 Before that, it aired Angels games in Spanish, as well as some games of the pro soccer team the Los Angeles Galaxy, to fulfill contractual obligations to both teams.
 KLAA was believed to be the only station in the U.S. to broadcast play-by-play of sports events in two languages.
 (In 2008, Angels and Galaxy games in Spanish moved to KWKW, and the Dodgers relocated from KWKW to KHJ.)